Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 - Failing to see employees as individuals with unique needs.

-- Taking undue credit rather than promoting employee successes.
+- Taking undue credit rather than promoting employee success.

 - Blaming others for failures rather than taking accountability.